 - Consuming 6-8 cups of cruciferous and green, leafy veggies per day.
 Sweet potatoes are also helpful!

-- Magnesium Citrate supplements
+- Magnesium Citrate supplements before bed

 - I take 2 digestive enzymes with each meal.
 I am MTHFR positive so I take a methylated B complex at the same time so that I absorb it better